kubenow/KubeNow/docs/getting_started/bootstrap.rst

 If all of the nodes are not yet connected and in the Ready state, wait a minute and try again.
 Keep in mind that booting the instances takes a couple of minutes.

 Good!
-Now you have the core components of Kubernetes up and running, and you are ready to :doc:`deploy the traefik-lb stack <traefik-lb>`.
+Now you have a minimal Kubernetes cluster up and running, and you are ready to :doc:`install the KubeNow core components <install-core>`.

 Bootstrap on Google Cloud (GCE)